All Episodes

 But in America, we've turned that on their head.

-So they're now just delicate flowers, and uh the United States Constitution is incredibly offensive uh and might distress people, so you so it can only be mentioned.
+And the United States Constitution is incredibly offensive and might distress people.

-And this guy hadn't booked in advance, so the cop said, unfortunately, and the administrator unfortunately, uh, you won't be able to get uh into the free speech zone today because uh, you know, someone's uh uh handing out stuff about uh the uh oceans rising in the Maldives or whatever.
+So the cop said, unfortunately, and the administrator, unfortunately, you won't be able to get into the free speech zone today because someone's handing out stuff about the oceans rising in the Maldives or whatever.

-Uh so you can't you can't get into the free speech zone today.
+So you can't get into the free speech zone today.

 This is a guy, he's not doing anything.

-He's not doing anything that would be controversial in any point of human history, uh the history of the United States.
+He's not doing anything that would be controversial in any point of human history, the history of the United States.

-So the idea being able, all this g kid has wanted to do, this uh Van Twinen guy, all he's wanted to do is hand out the US Constitution uh at onstitution day, at which point Christine Serrano dismissively tells him that you don't really need to keep going on about this.
+So the idea being able, all this kid has wanted to do, this Van Twinen guy, all he's wanted to do is hand out the U.S. Constitution on Constitution Day, at which point Christine Serrano dismissively tells him that you don't really need to keep going on about this.

 The cop has been doing this for years.

-You know, he's just a copy uh it's just a job, it's well paying, it's got benefits, it's uh less trouble being a campus cop than uh, you know, maybe being on the California Highway Patrol or whatever.
+It's less trouble being a campus cop than maybe being on the California Highway Patrol or whatever.

-He's got he di he's got no dog in this fight, he doesn't really care.
+He's got no dog in this fight.

 And they're speaking up for free speech zones here.

-You know, this college is so crazy they wouldn't even let you pass out constitutions on Constitution Day.
+You know, this college is so crazy, they wouldn't even let you pass out constitutions on Constitution Day.

-But in fact it's entirely normal in America.
+But in fact, it's entirely normal in America.

 I always get those kind of confused.